civilKaos82/parsing-data-1-csv-in-csv-out-challenge/README.md

 ### Release 2: Appropriate Data Types in Ruby
 In our CSV file everything is text.
-That means everything comes into our Ruby application as strings.
+That means everything comes into our Ruby application as a string.
 Sometimes this is appropriate.
-For example, names, phone numbers, and e-mail addresses are represented well as strings.
-In other cases, it can be beneficial to convert the CSV text into objects other than strings.
+Names, phone numbers, and e-mail addresses are represented well as strings.
+In other cases, it can be beneficial to convert the CSV text into a different type of object.

-In our case, the `people.csv` file has a `created_at` field.
-In the CSV file this is just a conveniently-formatted string, but in Ruby we might want it to be an instance of the `DateTime` class.
-Instead of storing the created at value as a string, use the [DateTime.parse method][] to parse the value in the CSV file into a `DateTime` object.
+In `people.csv` the date and time a person was born is saved in the `born_at` field.
+In the CSV file this is a string formatted `YYYY-MM-DD HH:MM:SS`.
+While this string does represent a date and time, Ruby provides classes specifically built for representing dates and times.
+When we parse our CSV file into `Person` objects, ensure that the `born_at` attribute is a `DateTime` object, not a string.
+Two options for doing this are using a CSV converter to make the conversion while reading the file and using the [DateTime.parse method][] to parse the value in the CSV file into a `DateTime` object.

 *Note:*  Like Ruby's CSV library, the `DateTime` class is not automatically loaded when our programs run.
 We need to require it:  `require 'date'`.

 ### Release 3: Working with the Ruby Objects